 Taste: Woody with lots of the sherry again.
 Currant buns.
 Dark chocolate-covered raisins.
 Big gingery spice that carries into the finish.
 With water there’s vanilla fudge, some honey and apple juice.

-Value for money: We’re in much more affordable territory here, with an asking price of around £50 – exceptional value for a 14 year old single malt at this abv.
+Thoughts: We’re in much more affordable territory here, with an asking price of around £50 – exceptional value for a 14 year old single malt at this abv.

 The intensity of that sherry finish means you get a lot of flavour for your money.
 A big satisfying dram with enough warmth to thaw even the most frozen of winter days.